Intertwining connectivities for vertex-minors and pivot-minors: Preliminaries

 \begin{lemma}[Oum~\cite{Oum2005}] Let $G$ be a graph and $v$ be a vertex of $G$.
 If $x$ and $y$ are neighbors of $v$ in $G$, then $(G\wedge vx)\setminus v$ is locally equivalent to $(G\wedge vy)\setminus v$. \end{lemma}

-Since we are interested in graphs up to local equivalence, we write $G/v$ to denote $G\wedge uv\setminus v$ for a neighbor $u$ of $v$ in $G$.
-If $v$ has no neighbor in $G$, then let $G/v=G\setminus v$.
+For a vertex $v$ of $G$ with a neighbor $u$, we write $G/v$ to denote $G\wedge uv\setminus v$.
+If $v$ has no neighbor in $G$, then we let $G/v$ denote $G\setminus v$.
+Then the graph $G/v$ is well-defined up to local equivalence by Lemma~\ref{lem:local_equiv}.
 The following lemma can be easily deduced from isotropic systems~\cite{Bouchet1988}, and Geelen and Oum provide an elementary graph-theoretic proof.

 \begin{lemma}[Geelen and Oum~{\cite[Lemma 3.1]{Oum2009}}] Let $G$ be a graph and $v$ and $w$ be vertices of $G$.
-Then the following hold. \begin{enumerate}[label=\rm(\arabic*)] \item If $v\neq w$ and $vw\notin E(G)$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G\setminus v$, $G*v\setminus v$, and $G/v$ respectively. \item If $v\neq w$ and $vw\in E(G)$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G\setminus v$, $G/v$, and $(G*v)\setminus v$ respectively. \item If $v=w$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G*v\setminus v$, $G\setminus v$, and $G/v$ respectively. \end{enumerate} \end{lemma}
+Then the following hold: \begin{enumerate}[label=\rm(\arabic*)] \item If $v\neq w$ and $vw\notin E(G)$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G\setminus v$, $G*v\setminus v$, and $G/v$ respectively. \item If $v\neq w$ and $vw\in E(G)$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G\setminus v$, $G/v$, and $(G*v)\setminus v$ respectively. \item If $v=w$, then $(G*w)\setminus v$, $(G*w*v)\setminus v$, and $(G*w)/v$ are locally equivalent to $G*v\setminus v$, $G\setminus v$, and $G/v$ respectively. \end{enumerate} \end{lemma}

 From Lemma~\ref{lem:onetoone}, we can deduce the following lemma easily.

 \begin{lemma} Let $H$ be a vertex-minor of a graph $G$ and $v$ be a vertex of $H$.
 Let $H_{1}=H\setminus v$, $H_{2}=H*v\setminus v$, and $H_{3}=H/v$ and let $G_{1}=G\setminus v$, $G_{2}=G*v\setminus v$, and $G_{3}=G/v$.
 Then there exists a permutation $\sigma:\{1,2,3\}\rightarrow\{1,2,3\}$ such that $H_{i}$ is a vertex-minor of $G_{\sigma(i)}$ for each $i\in\{1,2,3\}$. \end{lemma}